getgrav/grav-learn/pages/07.cli-console/03.grav-cli-gpm/docs.md

 ![](index-outdated.jpg)

+!!
+You can use --installed-only` option to show the state of **only your installed** plugins and themes.

 ## Info

 The `info` command displays the details of the desired package, such as description, author, homepage, etc.

 ![](info.jpg)

+!!
+You will also be prompted to view the plugin/theme **Changelog** via this option.

 ## Install